Skip to main content

 Q&A with Chandrika Nigam, former senior director of investor relations at Adtalem Global Education

-One new technology has dominated headlines in 2024: the emerging importance of AI in everybody’s lives, not just for IROs.
-The upcoming IR Magazine Forum – AI & Technology is focused on how IROs can following the footsteps of investors, governance and corporate communications teams who are adopting innovative technology, machine-learning and generative AI to support their day-to-day decision-making.
+How will AI continue to impact how IROs conduct their day-to-day business?
+The upcoming IR Magazine Forum – AI & Technology is focused on how IROs can following the footsteps of investors, governance and corporate communications teams who are adopting innovative technology, machine-learning and generative AI to support their daily decision-making.

 Taking place on December 3 in New York, the event will provide IR teams at publicly listed companies with a blueprint for the responsible use of AI and other innovative technology to supercharge their IR program.